ryuk7728/28_God/README.md

-Building a superhuman RL agent for 28
+Building an RL agent that can play 28 at a superhuman level